Snerdify/Gen-AI-Scripts-Projects/Instruction Tuning/Readme.md

 Only the low-rank matrices (r=16) and their scaled adaptations are trained, making the fine-tuning process lightweight and efficient.
 The configuration includes dropout for better generalization, scaling for controlled adaptation, and a task-specific setting for causal language modeling.

-2. Fine-Tune the llama model to create alpaca model
+2. Fine-Tune the llama model to create alpaca model - Sam Witteven
 3. Difference between Casual modelling(decoder , text regressive models ) and seq2seq model
+4. Implement QLORA - SEntDEx